Monday, July 27, 2015

 Prior to the wedding, the "cool" bridegroom always has this to say when the parents showed sign of apprehension and worry, "Don't worry, everything will work out fine!".
 His "coolness" reminds me of what the Chinese saying "船到橋頭自然直", literally translated as "the boat will somehow align itself properly once it reaches the port!".

 Still, the wedding was not without its drama.
 It would have been just another "indoor wedding" had it not because of God's intervention.
-The heavy shower forecast to come by 6 pm on the wedding day, 4 July 2015 never came.
+The heavy shower was forecast to come by 6 pm on the wedding day, 4 July 2015.
+It never came.
 In fact the rain in the morning and early afternoon helped to cool the outdoor temperature to a pleasant level, much to the delight of the guests.
 The fear for evening shower caused the hotel management to shift the dinner venue to an indoor air-conditioned restaurant rather than in the humid open air.
-No worry of nuisance caused by possible mosquito bites.
-All did turn out well!
+Inside the enclosed area, there was no worry of nuisance caused by possible mosquito bites.
+In the end, it was held outdoor and all did turn out well!

 We have three children and thank God, they all have this uncanny and brilliant ability to select their spouses with whom to spend their lives.